 The more urgent and perilous the message, the higher probability it’s a total scam.

 One virus circulating the internet right now begins with a prompt to update Adobe Flash.
 If you think your Adobe software needs updating, go straight to the source, www.Adobe.com.
 Do not click on anything anywhere else.
-The same applies for any other software you have that may need updating.
+The same applies to any other software you have that may need updating.

 No matter what, go straight to the source!